rh2oman/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10766.19
 ```
-The newly calculated mean is 1.076619\times 10^{4} and the newly calculated median is 1.076619\times 10^{4}.
+The newly calculated mean is 10766.19 and the newly calculated median is 10766.19.
 Changing the NAs to the mean of the interval value does not change the reported mean, however the median is shifted and is now equal to the original reported mean. <br><br>
 The impact of imputing missing data on the estimates of the total daily number of steps would be dependent upon the question be asked.
 Based on the question you are trying to answer, you would need to decide whether that was the most appropriate course of action and document your rational accordingly.

 ## Are there differences in activity patterns between weekdays and weekends?
-This part of the R scrip creates a vector containing the days in the weekend.
+This part of the R script creates a vector containing the days in the weekend.
 The weekdays function and and the newly created weekendlist vector and then used to create a factor with two levels – “weekday” and “weekend”.

 ```r
 weekendlist <- c('Saturday','Sunday')